basltalal/SpeechtoText/README.md

 # SpeechtoText
-A code that converts speech to arabic text.
+A javascript code that converts speech to arabic text.